 Also, recently announced that the updated Definitive Feasibility Study (DFS) for their Renison Tailings Retreatment Project estimates it to be a lucrative endeavor with high margins.
 The company projects that they will be able to recover around 5,400 tonnes of tin and 2,200 tonnes of copper annually.
 This project is located in Australia.

-In conclusion, it is clear that it is possible to recover minerals from the tailings thanks to the new technological inventions.
+In conclusion, it is clear that it is possible to recover minerals from the tailings thanks to the new technological inventions, like the solutions submitted for this mine waste management challenge.
 Do you know any other techniques or projects related to reprocessing tailings?